 “I wanted to do it while he could enjoy it.
 I really wanted it to happen for him,” Porter said.
 “When I went to his house, he answered the door all dressed up and asked if I wanted some tea.
 We had the loveliest afternoon.
 He cried while watching it and we sat and talked about nothing and everything.”

-Lewis said earlier this month that he was “humbled and honored” by the film.
+Lewis said he was “humbled and honored” by the film.

 “I only tried to help,” Lewis told The Atlanta Journal-Constitution.
 “When I saw something that was wrong and unjust, I only wanted to say something and do something.”